-- Sustainability Milestone Summit: At this event, typically held annually, we bring our suppliers and experts from nonprofits and academia together to discuss product supply chain sustainability, providing a platform to problem solve and share best practices.
-In September 2020, Walmart hosted more than 5,000 people—including suppliers, NGOs and key stakeholders—during the virtual sustainability milestone event.
+- Sustainability Milestone Summit: At this event, typically held annually, we bring our suppliers and nonprofits together to discuss product supply chain sustainability.
+In October 2021, Walmart hosted more than 5,000 people virtually from dozens of countries around the world—including Walmart associates, NGOs, and suppliers—during the sustainability milestone event.

-- Joint Sustainability Planning: Walmart invites top sustainability and business leaders from strategic suppliers to engage in joint sustainability planning sessions on an annual basis.
-We share experiences, ambitions and feedback with the goal of advancing sustainability initiatives together.
+- Joint Sustainability Planning: Walmart invites top sustainability and business leaders from strategic suppliers to engage in joint sustainability planning sessions where we share experiences, ambitions and feedback with the goal of advancing sustainability initiatives—including Project Gigaton, packaging, and place-based initiatives—together.
 These connections continue throughout the year, with dozens of meetings with suppliers on sustainability-related topics.

 We also seek opportunities to elevate the perspectives of people working in product supply chains to help enhance the relevance and effectiveness of our sustainable supply chain initiatives.
 For example, we hear directly from workers in supply chains and those who represent their interests through our Ethics and Responsible Sourcing functions; our teams collaborate on engagement and appropriate response.
 Also, Walmart and the Walmart Foundation have supported organizations like the Issara Institute and Polaris, which develop tools and outreach to facilitate worker voice in supply chains and beyond.
 As another example, in March 2021 the Walmart Foundation published Seeding advancement of women in smallholder farming: insights from the Market Access portfolio, which collects and shares insights into the experience of women smallholder farmers participating in the Foundation’s Market Access program in improving the base conditions for smallholder prosperity, with a particular emphasis on women farmers.